GIC vs TFSA: What You Need To Know

 Pros and Cons of GICs

-GICs are low-risk and provide a guaranteed return on your investment.
-The interest payments are guaranteed regardless of how the stock market or economy is performing.
+GICs are low-risk investments that provide a guaranteed return on your investment.
+The interest payments are guaranteed regardless of how the stock market or economy performs.

 They are also easy to manage and can be bought in short-term or long-term durations.
 For most GICs, there are no fees involved either.